All Episodes

 These are the crazy guys.

-You're right, Mr. Shirtley.
+You're right, Mr. Shirley.

 So these guys will be the crazy wingers.

-The Bushes and the others, they they will be the conservatives that the New York Times can rally around until they become the nominee.
+The Bushes and the others, they will be the conservatives that the New York Times can rally around until they become the nominee.

-The New York Times on day one after he secures the nomination will have a headline above the fold that Jeb Bush eats puppies, kills children, and shoves grandma off cliffs, and that's just for breakfast.
+And should they become the nominee, the moment Jeb Bush becomes the nominee of the Republican Party, should that happen, the New York Times on day one after he secures the nomination will have a headline above the fold that Jeb Bush eats puppies, kills children, and shoves grandma off cliffs, and that's just for breakfast.

 By lunchtime, he annihilates liberals.